eagle-io/docs/source/topics/notifications/index.rst

 Manage notifications
 ---------------------
 You can manage notification subscriptions on behalf of a user or group via the *manage notifications* dialog, accessible from the Workspace context menu.
 Select the user or group from the dropdown menu and :ref:`subscribe <subscribe-nodes>` them to nodes.
-The dropdown menu only includes users and groups that have been granted *subscribe notifications* permission for the Workspace.
+The dropdown menu only includes users and groups that have access to the Workspace.

 .. raw:: latex